(This was written in October 2009 at the time of Saturn’s death. Revised and updated in 2015 & 2016)

 Yes, America loves re-inventions more than real inventions.
-But its attention span is short, and moves on the next new thing pronto, especially so when the underlying product is less than memorable.
-Or the next fad just around the corner is something different altogether, like trucks and SUVs.
+But its attention span is short, and moves on to the next new thing pronto, especially so when the underlying product is less than memorable.
+Or when the next fad just around the corner is something different altogether, like trucks and SUVs.
 There you have it, a brief summation of Saturn’s woes.
 Now for the automotive details:

 That’s highly debatable.
 It definitely wasn’t as good as its clearly stated target, the Honda Civic.
 It might have been close in some metrics to the gen2 Civic when the Saturn project started.
 But by the time Saturns finally arrived in the summer of 1990, the Civic was already nearing the end of its brilliant fourth generation, and heading for its fifth.
 That probably wasn’t on Roger’s mind when he spoke the words “a quantum leap ahead of the Japanese, including what they have coming in the future”.
 Not.

 The Civic and Corolla were on a roll in the eighties and nineties, with a new generation arriving like clockwork every four years.
 And it showed, in their relentless refinement.
 The Civic engine hummed like a Stradivarius (a Japanese brand of sewing machine).
 The Saturn engine growled like a coffee grinder.
 Saturn interiors were always obviously cheap.
 Corolla interiors (of the nineties) weren’t.
 Honda and Toyota might have been worried about Saturn initially, as they were briefly about the Neon, but needn’t have.
 It was GM, after all.